-Beard and his partners at Trueb & Beard, LLC have represented crewmen injured in all types of commercial fishing vessel accidents, including fish processors, crab boats, salmon trollers, gillnet boats, longliners, seiners, trawlers and draggers.
+Beard and his team at Trueb & Beard, LLC, have represented crewmen injured in all types of commercial fishing vessel accidents, including fish processors, crab boats, salmon trollers, gillnet boats, longliners, seiners, trawlers and draggers.
 They understand commercial fishermen, their jobs, and how crewmen can be injured as the result of negligence or unseaworthiness.
-If fishermen are provided with proper equipment and trained in proper safety procedures, almost all injuries to fishermen are preventable.
+If fishermen are provided with the proper equipment and trained in proper safety procedures, almost all injuries to fishermen are preventable.

 Federal maritime law governs Washington commercial fishermen injured while working aboard their boats at sea.
 Your employer and vessel owner owe you a duty to provide a safe place to work and a seaworthy vessel.
 Vessel profits should never be placed ahead of the safety of a crewman aboard a commercial fishing vessel.

 It should be carefully understood by all injured commercial fishermen that contributory negligence and preexisting medical conditions do not bar their rights to claim compensation.

 If you have been injured as a result of the negligence of your employer or the unseaworthiness of your vessel, you are entitled to compensatory damages for your injuries including damages for pain and suffering, lost earning capacity, medical expenses and loss of enjoyment of life.
 Don’t guess about your right to fair compensation; consult a maritime lawyer like James Beard who has over 30 years of maritime injury law experience.